4 new confirmed COVID-19 cases | THE DAILY HERALD

-PHILIPSBURG–As of October 3rd, there were four (4) persons who tested positive for COVID-19, bringing the total active cases to eighty- four (84).
-The total number of confirmed cases is now six hundred and seventy- eight (678).
+PHILIPSBURG(DCOMM)–As of October 10th, there were four (4) persons who tested positive for COVID-19; bringing the total active cases to sixty- three (63).
+The total number of confirmed cases is now seven hundred and seven (707).

-Collective Prevention Services (CPS) are monitoring eighty (80) people in home isolation.
-Three (3) patients remains hospitalized at the St. Maarten Medical Center and one (1) patient is isolated and being monitored.
-The total number of local deaths due to COVID-19 remains at twenty- two (22).
+The Collective Prevention Services (CPS) are monitoring sixty- one (61) people in home isolation.
+Two (2) patients are currently hospitalized, both are Dutch side residents.
+One (1) patient is at the St. Maarten Medical Center and the other patient is at the Louis Constant Fleming hospital on the French side.
+The total number of deaths due to COVID-19 remains at twenty- two (22).

-The number of people recovered since the first case surfaced on St. Maarten remains at five hundred and seventy- two (572).
-Two hundred and forty (240) people are in quarantine based on contact tracing investigations carried out by CPS of persons who may have been in contact with any of the active cases.
+The number of people recovered since the first case surfaced on St. Maarten remains at six hundred and twenty- two (622).
+One hundred and twenty- one (121) people are in quarantine based on contact tracing investigations carried out by CPS of persons who may have been in contact with any of the active cases.

-CPS has tested 1,047 travelers arriving at the Princess Juliana International Airport (PJIA) and 2747 people throughout the community.
+CPS has tested 1084 travelers arriving at the Princess Juliana International Airport, (PJIA) and 4694 people throughout the community.
 As the numbers continue to fluctuate, CPS will continue to actively execute its contact tracing measures.

-“As we continue to work towards flattening the curve, please remain cautious when in public places and use your masks, practice the 2-meters social distancing, sanitize and wash your hands frequently and refrain from mass gathering’s,” stated a government release.
+In continuous efforts to reduce the spread of the virus, Health Minister Richard Panneflek urges the community to wear your masks, practice the 2-meters social distancing, sanitize and wash your hands frequently and refrain from mass gathering’s.

 View comments